josesamos/rolap/README.md

 this transformation process.

-The goal of `rolap` is to define transformations that allow you to easily obtain star databases (fact and dimension tables) from flat tables.
+The goal of `rolap` is to define transformations that allow you to easily obtain ROLAP (*Relational On-Line Analytical Processing*) star databases, composed by fact and dimension tables, from flat tables.

 ## Installation